abaker178/etl-project/README.md

 # Extract, Transform, Load

-## Source(s)
+## Source
-* Master's in Data Science Website
+Master's in Data Science Website

+## Extractraction Methods
+* Requests to get the HTML from the website
+* BeautifulSoup to parse the HTML

-## Transformation types
+## Transformation Methods
-Aggregation
-* Scrape State page
-  * Number of schools
-  * Number of programs by type
-  * Mean wage
-  * Projected job chance
-* Scrape certain Careers pages that have salary data
-  * Avg
-  * Min
-  * Max
-  * Range
+* Use Pandas to convert list of dictionaries to a dataframe and fix formatting

+## Load Methods
+* Use SQLAlchemy and Pandas to send the dataframe to a PostgreSQL database

 ## Final Production Database
 Relational (PostgreSQL)

-## Optional
-Navigate the different State pages for the stats per state (non-relational db)
-* Credit unit counts/time lengths
-* Standardize the length
-* Whether the program is offered online or not
-* Other fields